DerekPascarella/SakuraWarsColumns2-EnglishPatchDreamcast/read_me.txt

 | complete/unlocked save, and a cached version of the original Japanese
 | website.
 To copy the DLC or the save to your VMU, simply click on the
 | respective link with the "A" button and then select the VMU onto which the
 | file should be written.
-The VMU files themselves were even translated so
+|
+| Once you've downloaded all of the desired files to your VMU, you can exit the
+| browser by pressing the "L" button and then selecting the last option on the
+| bottom of the menu that appears.
+If you view these save files in the
-| that their names and labels will appear in English when viewing them in the
+| Dreamcast's home screen menu, you'll notice that all of their names and labels
-| Dreamcast's home screen menu!
+| appear in English, too!
 |
 | In summary, if you've made it this far in the release notes, let me end by
 | thanking you on behalf of the entire team.
 The Dreamcast itself has given me